marcandrysco/Misc/avl/README.md

 AVL Tree
 ========

+This library provides a basic intrusive AVL tree implementation.
+By intrusive, the API allows you to create and link nodes together but does not actually store data at each node.
+Instead, the tree structures are placed inside another element that contains the useful data.
+Looking at examples are the best way to understand how this works.

 Tables of Contents
-  * 1. API
+  * 1\.
+API
-  * 1a.
+  * 1a\.
 Tree Root
-  * 1b.
+  * 1b\.
 Tree Node
-  * 1c.
+  * 1c\.
 Comparison Functions
+  * 1d\.
+Helper Macros
-  * 2. Examples
+  * 2\.
+Examples
-  * 2a.
+  * 2a\.
 Ex1: Raw Structures
-  * 2b.
+  * 2b\.
 Ex2: Roster the Hard Way
-  * 2c.
+  * 2c\.
 Ex3: Roster the Easy Way

 ## 1. API